 Price: Free; Premium usually ranges from $50 to $100

 WooCommerce comes along with the necessary payment gateways and you don’t have to pay any money in order to use them.
 But you need to consider the fact that your payment processing fees will add up after some time.
 And these additional fees could really affect your business on the financial level.

 In general, payment processing fees vary depending on the payment service you have chosen to go with.
 For instance, when using Stripe payments, you need to pay 2.9% + .30 for every transaction made on your online store.

 Now if you decide to go with the common bank payments then your fees may be lower but the difference is less.
 Plus traditional merchant accounts use a third party payment gateways like Authorize.net (another monthly fee).
 And depending on what you sell and who you sell it to, you can expect some (quite a few, actually) additional processing fees to pop up on your merchant account statement every month.
 For a small business just starting out, these fees can eat up a significant portion of your monthly revenue.

-This is why I recommend Stripe for new businesses.
+This is why we recommend Stripe for new businesses.
 Their flat-rate pricing and no monthly fees mean you’ll keep more from every sale.

 Price: Free, expect the usual payment processing fees.
 Please refer to the processing schemes prescribed by the payment service companies.